- Brand name

 It does not contain all the available information.
 It does not take the place of talking with your doctor, nurse or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using ZOMACTON against the expected benefits it will have for you.
+Your doctor has weighed the risks of your child using ZOMACTON against the expected benefits it will have for your child.

 If you have any concerns about this medicine, ask your doctor, nurse or pharmacist.

 ZOMACTON is a growth hormone.
 The active ingredient is somatropin.